xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 - Why was this approach chosen?
 - What alternatives were considered?
 - What should reviewers focus on?
+- What was tested?

+You may also add links to build logs, artifacts and test results when relevant.

 Repository-specific pull request templates must be followed when available.